 - Quality primary care providers are available along with good visiting specialists

-View the complete Community Health Needs Assessment here.
+View the complete Community Health Needs Assessment (PDF) here.

 Opportunities to make community health changes and improvements were also noted and expanded in the health implementation plan.
 Key areas for examination include: